NeuroTechX/ntx_slack_archive/eegdata.md

  >Hey all Im trying to make a circuit for marking eeg data when I flash a stimulus on screen, I want to put the diode on a little square and send a 1 when white and 0 when black to an arduino.
 Does any one have advice? (copied from <#C08T2SENQ|devices> because this channel is 10x bigger)

+10/25/2017 1:52 PM

+ **alexandre.barachant** :

+ >you can use a photodiode, and a OPAmp used as a comparator. on one side you have the photodiode and on the other you can use a potentiometer to set the threshold of the comparatir